hneemann/Digital/README.md

 ## Documentation ##

-A [documentation](https://github.com/hneemann/Digital/releases/latest) is available in English and German.
+The [documentation](https://github.com/hneemann/Digital/releases/latest) is available in English and German.
 It is still very incomplete but it contains a chapter "First Steps" which explains the basic usage of Digital.
-The documentation also contains a list of available keyboard shortcuts.
+The documentation also contains a list of available 74xx chips and a list of available keyboard shortcuts.

 ## Comments ##